 Analysis of the results may help you to understand:

-- if there are some reviews related to particular offices or locations if you have several.
+- Reviews related to particular or multiple offices or locations

 There are several methods to do named entity extraction.
 The idea being that you can identify terms that are most important to the text.

 The simplest method includes using a dictionary of words – this can be helpful for known quantities such as days of the week, months perhaps even city and country names.
 More complicated methods include the following:

 - Supervised: Feature engineering using word length and shapes (e.g. does the word have an “x”, then more likely to be a drug name etc), and sequence modeling Conditional Random Fields (CRFs), Maximum Entropy Hidden Markov Models (HMM) etc.

 - Semi-supervised: With a small seed of known named entities bootstrap iteratively a regular expression

 We gave a high level introduction into how text summarization can greatly facilitate and expedite the processing of text.

 We discussed the three main approaches to text summarization - automatic summarization, sentiment analysis and named entity extraction - that can be used to process books, reviews, any text document.
 This will significantly reduce the time required by a human to understand all the text based information out there, be it web-pages, customer reviews, or entire novels!

 There are plenty of advanced tools, algorithms, and libraries already out there that can do this.
 In future blogs, we will also go over some text summarization algorithms in detail to illustrate a real world example.